johncf/learn-log/interview-tips/system-design.md

    - High-level objectives (use-cases)
    - Functional requirements (features)
    - Non-functional requirements (scale, latency, etc.)
+     - Note: it's always better to quantify these requirements numerically, as relevant to the problem.
+     - Example: "scalable to handle 100M simultaneous users", "less than 1s latency on analytics queries"
-1. Capacity estimation and constraints (2-3 minutes)
+1. Capacity estimation and constraints (0 minutes!)
-   - Assumptions (e.g. read-write ratio, daily active users) (validate these with the interviewer)
-   - Compute effective request rates to be handled
+   - Ask the interviewer if it's okay to compute request rates, data volume etc., as necessary when we are faced with a choice that requires such numbers.
+1. This step depends on the type of question (3-4 minutes):
+   a.
+Product Design: Core Entities and Basic APIs
+      - List/define the data entities that we'll be using throughout our system, and the basic user-facing APIs so as to satisfy the functional requirements.
+   b.
+Infrastructure Design: System Interface and Data Flow
+      - At a high-level, list what are the inputs to the system, and what are the expected outputs.
+      - At a high-level, what are the steps in which the inputs can be transformed into the outputs.
-1. High-level design (7-8 minutes)
+1. High-level design (4-5 minutes)
-   - Basic components of the system (load balancers, caching systems, DB, etc.)
+   - Basic components of the system (API gateways, load balancers, services, databases, etc.)
-   - Basic database design (with rough table schemas)
-   - List required services (e.g., gateway server, logging service, etc.)
-   - _Note:_ API design is usually not required (but confirm with the interviewer)
+   - The high-level design should meet all functional requirements, and should serve as a good starting point for the deep-dives where we'll meed non-functional requirements.
-1. Low-level component design: deep-dive (12-15 minutes)
+1. Deep-dives (15-20 minutes)
    - The interviewer may want to drill down on a specific component or part of the design
    - Adjust the design to resolve possible bottlenecks (e.g. spikes in traffic, "celebrity" users)
+   - Discuss how failures or crashes would be handled (maybe also about monitoring systems)
+   - Discuss the need for a streaming architecture, batch processing
-   - Analyze the need for DB indexing, DB replication, DB partitioning
+   - Discuss different choices of DBs, and the need for replication, indexing, partitioning, etc.
    - Explore caching options (e.g. CDN, database caching, client-side caching)
    - Do NOT discuss anything outside established scope
 1. Evaluation and wrap-up (2-3 minutes)
-   - A quick overview of the design and why it can handle the scale.
+   - A quick overview of the design and why it can handle the scale, is fault-tolerant, etc.
-   - Example: a step-by-step walk-through of what happens when a client issues a particular request.
+   - Perhaps a step-by-step walk-through of what happens when a client issues a particular request.

 ## Quick Tips